-Moreover, the requirements cover active participation in discussions and seminars regarding case studies as well as participation in the online study visit.
+Moreover, the requirements cover active participation in discussions and seminars regarding case studies as well as participation of the study visit.
 An overview of the criteria for P/F grades is presented in Appendix 1: Goal-oriented grading criteria, below.